 Our pediatric dentists recommend having two adults accompany your child after the appointment.
 That way, one adult can drive and the other can monitor your child’s breathing on the drive home.
 You’ll also need to keep your child home from school and/or daycare for the rest of the day so you can continue watching them.

 Drs.
-Taryn Weil and Stephanie Kloostra are pediatric dentists in Hudsonville, MI who are certified to provide dental treatment under general anesthesia.
+Taryn Weil is a pediatric dentist in Hudsonville, MI who is certified to provide dental treatment under general anesthesia.
 To schedule an appointment with Hudsonville Dental Kids, or learn more about , call (616) 209-4039.